danielmkarlsson/mapping-the-valleys-of-the-uncanny/map_all.md

 > Every orphan was an explorer, sent to map uncharted territory.
 And every orphan
 > was the uncharted territory itself.

+You knew this already but all of the quotes that I use could be traced back to their origins.
+There you would find the rest of the body of work of that creator.
+We're establishing a baseline here remember?
+I included the above quote because it's from my favourite book.
+The reason it is my favourite book is because it is a complete recounting of all of our yet unlived communal future, as a utopia.
+I like to think that this says something about me and also about my sensibilities.

+Karl Marx writes in Theses on Feuerbach:

+The philosophers have only _interpreted_ the world in various ways ; the point, however, is to _change_ it.

+The above quote tells you for sure that I am at least a socialist, if you hadn't picked up on that vibe prior to this explicit evidence.
+It also says something about how I'm fond of the idea that any pattern can be broken.
+Anything and everything is subject to change.
+The "world" here is impendent on the scope we apply to it.
+You can have your pick here whether or not it is literal as in the planet's impending demise due to capitalism- induced climate disaster and subsequent resource wars.
+Given the terrifying nature of that avenue of thought you might prefer one of the smaller scopes.
+The Enlightenment, Academia, Artistic Research within New Music etc.

 I've been a composer for a while now.
 I've been envolved with music in a lot of different ways through the course of getting to where I'm at now, in this moment, that has me writing this text.
 There have been different frameworks at